kstenerud/compact-float/compact-float-specification.md

 The normally invalid exponent value `-0` is used to encode a [zero value](#zero-value).

-The exponent VLQ is encoded in big endian order.
+The exponent is stored as a [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md).

 #### Extended Exponent VLQ